shankswhite/CS5800_PathFinding_GroupProject/README.md

     - Session means the different communication windows established by each individual with the front-end server
   - Press any button
     - Button is for updating map, like emptyMap, regenerateMap, nextStep, chooseAlgorithm
-- Every session is independent, which means everyone sees the map (including grid status) differently.
+- Every session is independent, which means everyone sees their own map (including grid status).